 Entertainment Love and Romance 10 Marital Problems That Cause Divorce Is your marriage plagued with any of these problems?
-Share PINTEREST Email Print Courtesy Leonora Saunders/Getty Images Love and Romance Divorce Relationships Sexuality Teens LGBTQ Friendship By Cathy Meyer University of Florida Cathy Meyer is a certified divorce coach, marriage educator, freelance writer, and founding editor of DivorcedMoms.com.
-As a divorce mediator, she provides clients with strategies and resources that enable them to power through a time of adversity. our editorial process Facebook Facebook Twitter Twitter Cathy Meyer Updated July 14, 2017 All marriages are impacted by problems.
+Share PINTEREST Email Print Courtesy Leonora Saunders/Getty Images Love and Romance Divorce Relationships Teens LGBTQ Friendship By Cathy Meyer Cathy Meyer Writer B.S., Biology, University of Florida Cathy Meyer is a certified divorce coach, marriage educator, freelance writer, and founding editor of DivorcedMoms.com.
+Learn about our Editorial Process Updated on 07/14/17 All marriages are impacted by problems.
 Marital problems cause couples to seek a divorce on a daily basis.
 Whether or not a marriage survives when a problem hits depends on the problem and how a couple decides to deal with that problem Couples who are able to work together in resolving conflict are more likely to be able to save their marriage.
 Couples who lack the proper conflict resolution skills may find themselves in divorce court for problems that could have easily been solved.
 Below is a list of 10 marital problems that may cause divorce Consider how you are currently dealing with these issues, and how you could better deal with these issues for the sake of your marriage.
 1. Money problems.
 Most couples argue over bills, debt, spending, and other financial issues.
 How you decide to deal with money problems in your marriage will determine whether those problems has a negative or positive effect on your marriage.
 If Jane loves Gucci shoes and Dick has a blue collar job, Jane and Dick are going to face having to resolve the problem of Jane's expensive taste and Dick's low income.
 I wouldn't put money on Dick winning that argument and more than likely, Jane has poor conflict resolving skills.
 I'm sure that Jane will be disappointed when she finds out that alimony is hard to get these days and even if she did, it wouldn't cover the cost of a new pair of Gucci sandals.
 2. Children.
 Discipline, diet, and other parenting issues can be sources of disagreement between couples.
 A child is the number one stressor in a marriage and can accentuate differences in beliefs on issues like how to discipline, who is responsible for most of the child care or what educational options to choose.
 And, there is the matter of lost sleep, who has to change dirty diapers, run after them when they start walking and the exorbitant cost of daycare.
 It's easy to see who children can put a strain on even the best marriage.
 3. Sex.
 Frequency, quantity, quality, and infidelity are all common sources of stress and disharmony in a marriage.
 Withholding sex to punish a spouse, breaks the marital bond.
 Cheating on a spouse destroys trust.
 Sex can be a HUGE issue when it comes to undoing the vows you took.
 Sex is wonderful until it isn't anymore!
 4. Time apart.
 Time apart and a lack of quality time together causes couples to become out of sync with each other.
 Having shared interests and activities you participate in on a regular basis helps couples stay connected.
 Military couples fall victim to this problem in their marriages.
 Enduring long deployments and constant temporary assignments away from home couples have to have a special bond for a marriage to last.
 5. Household Responsibilities.
 Many couples argue over equitable distribution of household work, and how to do it.
 Instead of sitting down and dividing household chores fairly they quibble over who did or didn’t do what.
 Don't quibble or divide up chores, you're adults, if you see something that needs to be done, do it.
 Or, decide together to split household chores based on those you each enjoy or can tolerate the best.
 6. Friends.
 Not all friends are helpful to relationships some of them are toxic.
 Be sure you know the difference between a friend who will enhance your relationship and one who will break it down.
 7. Irritating habits.
 Many people are married to someone who has one or more habits they find undesirable.
 My ex never got angry with me.
 I ask him once why and told him there had to be things I did that irritated him.
 He responded by telling me he “loved everything about me.”
 This was shortly before he decided he no longer loved me!
 So, don’t be afraid to point out habits that irritate you, just be sure you do it in a non-defensive way.
 8. Family.
 In-laws, siblings, children and step-children can all create stress within a marriage.
 When coping with negative issues because of family step gently.
 Our spouse should come first but there are times you have to be willing to take a backseat and bite your tongue.
 9. Expectations.
 We all go into marriage with certain expectations.
 Most of the time, marriage is the opposite of what we expected.
 We romanticize marriage and become disillusioned once those romantic expectations aren’t met.
 Unmet expectations are a major source of conflict in marriages.
 10. Personality conflicts.
 Is your personality ruining your marriage?
 There are personality traits that can doom a marriage to failure.
 Are you a conflict avoider?
 Do you like to “one-up your spouse?
 Do you bend over backward to please your spouse, neglecting your needs in the process?
 If you answered yes to any of these, your need to work on changes these negative personality traits.
 Each of the above is a very common problem dealt with in a marriage.
 Although they are problems, they can also be opportunities for growth, learning, and accord.
 Whether these issues remain problems causing stress in your marriage or become an opportunity for growth is up to you.